EisenbergEffect/hello-web-components/README.md

 ## Step Three

-* Revise the HTML that is being placed into the `shadowRoot` so that it includes a `<slot>` element.
+1. Revise the HTML that is being placed into the shadow root so that it includes a `<slot>` element.
 This tells the browser how to compose your Light DOM and Shadow DOM together.
-The `slot` provides a location to "project" or render the Light DOM content into the Shadow DOM.
-The content still lives in the Light DOM, but it is rendered as if it were at the location of the `<slot>`.
+The slot provides a location to "project" or render the Light DOM content into the Shadow DOM.
+The content still exists in the Light DOM, but it is rendered as if it were at the location of the slot.
-* Refresh your browser and observe that now both your Light and Shadow DOM content are properly composed.
+2. Refresh your browser and observe that now both your Light and Shadow DOM content are properly composed together.

 #### index.js